Travel advice for coronavirus: Everything you need to know - Local News 8

 Attractions closed and events canceled

+Museums and archaeological sites in Italy have been shuttered during the country’s lockdown.

-Some museums in Milan, Paris, Japan and elsewhere have closed temporarily to stem the spread of the virus.
+Some museums in South Korea, Japan and elsewhere have closed temporarily to stem the spread of the virus.

 A number of Ireland’s St. Patrick’s Day parades have been canceled.
-Boston is also canceling its 2020 St. Patrick’s Day Parade “out of an abundance of caution” due to concerns over coronavirus, the city’s mayor announced Monday.
+Boston, New Orleans and Pittsburgh are among US cities that have canceled their parades.

 Disney parks in Asia are closed, as is Universal Studios Japan, and some of Japan’s crowd-pleasing cherry blossom festivals have been called off.

-In Shanghai, Disneyland has reopened shops and restaurants but the theme park remains shut.
+In Shanghai, Disney has reopened some shops and restaurants but the theme park remains closed.

 In Thailand, several official Songkran (Thai New Year) festivals, due to take place in mid-April, have been canceled.